Divepit/napoly/README.md

 ```
 ---

-The API json directories that can be indexed without authentication (which requires an admin account on napoly.ch) are available via
+The API json directories that can be indexed without authentication are available via
 the following links:

 - https://api.napoly.ch/api/v1/fields